-and cooking oil.
-In Canada, all non-hazardous wastes other than EVAP blowdown water were recycled during 2019.
+The Group strives to reduce non-dangerous/non-hazardous waste to be sent to landfill by recycling.
+For example, we recycle paper used in office operation, metals and cooking oil.
+In Canada, non-hazardous wastes are recycled where possible and there was no disposal of hazardous waste during the reporting period.
 There was no disposal of hazardous waste during the reporting period.
-In 2019, the decrease in non-hazardous waste was mainly due to decrease in evaporator (EVAP) Blowdown water resulting from less steam generation during the year.
-Continuous optimization in operation efficiency also contributes to the improvement in EVAP blowdown water production.
+In 2020, the decrease in non-hazardous waste was mainly due to decrease in evaporator blowdown water resulting from less steam generation during the year due to the temporary suspension of production since March 31, 2020.
 During the reporting period, there were no metals generated to be recycled and cooking oil was disposed in domestic waste versus recycled as a cost saving solution.